-Intangible assets are wireless licenses that will be used to provide the Company with the exclusive right to utilize designated radio frequency spectrum to provide wireless communication services.
-On May 13, 2020, the FCC approved the Report and Order to modernize and realign the 900 MHz band to increase its usability and capacity by allowing it to be utilized for the deployment of broadband networks, technologies and solutions.
-The Report and Order was published in the Federal Register on July 16, 2020 and became effective on August 17, 2020.
-The Company is now engaged in qualifying for and securing broadband licenses from the FCC, with a focus on pursuing licenses in those counties in which it believes it has near-term commercial opportunities.
+Intangible assets are wireless licenses that are used to provide the Company with the exclusive right to utilize designated radio frequency spectrum to provide wireless communication services.
 While licenses are issued for only a fixed time, generally ten years, such licenses are subject to renewal by the FCC.
 License renewals have occurred routinely and at nominal cost in the past.
 There are currently no legal, regulatory, contractual, competitive, economic or other factors that limit the useful life of the Company's wireless licenses.
 As a result, the Company has determined that the wireless licenses should be treated as an indefinite-lived intangible asset.
 The Company will evaluate the useful life determination for its wireless licenses each year to determine whether events and circumstances continue to support their treatment as an indefinite useful life asset.